 Because it is a near-universal standard, PDF files are almost always the file format requested by printers to send a final design into production.

-You can set up your PDF to give the printing company all the information they need to print your project exactly as you intend it.
+You can set up your PDF to give the printing company all the information they need to print your project exactly as you intend.

-Same goes for online - PDFs are the most common file format on the web.
-It makes up for around 80% of the total (followed by docx, xls and others).
+The same goes for online - PDFs are the most common file format on the web.
+It makes up around 80% of the total (followed by docx, xls, and others).